libp2p/specs/kad-dht/README.md

 key in its datastore, and respond with any corresponding records in its datastore, plus a list of closer peers in its routing table.

-For performance reasons, a node may prune expired advertisements only periodically, e.g. every hour.

 ### Bootstrap process

 The bootstrap process is responsible for keeping the routing table filled and